Sing and Dance While Learning Math

 Rhythmic bodily movement uses both sides of the brain, as the right brain mostly controls the actions of the left side of the body and the left brain mostly controls actions on the right side of the body.
 Music and movement use both sides of the brain in coordination.

-Hint: Print out the PDF ebook and 3-hole punch into a binder.
+Hint: Print out the ebook and 3-hole punch into a binder.
 Each lesson with music staff and instructions takes one side of an 8.5 by 11 inch page.

 kinesthetic learning; somatic; body movement; singing; dancing; math; basic math; math skills;